-An O. Henry Award winner, his previous story collections are Passes at the Moon ( Woodley Press ) and Seeing Mona Naked (Watermark Press,1989).
+His short story collections are Passes at the Moon ( Woodley Press ) and Seeing Mona Naked (Watermark Press,1989).
 He is the editor of What Kansas Means to Me: Twentieth Century Writers on the Sunflower State (University Press of Kansas ).
 In the Fall of 1996, Eagle Books (Wichita) brought out his Oleander's Guide to Kansas: How You Know When You're Here.
-Passes at the Moon is out of print.
-Seeing Mona Naked and Oleander's Guide to Kansas are available only from the author.

-He helped to found and was the first director of the Washburn Center for Kansas Studies.
-He has edited several books for Woodley Press and the Center for Kansas Studies, most recently Speaking French in Kansas, by Robert Day, and The Loose Change of Wonder, poems by Steven Hind (designated a Kansas Notable Book for 2007 by the Kansas Center for the Book).
-His most recent Center project is a Map of Kansas Literature.
-In 2009, Averill began the process of creating the Thomas Fox Averill Kansas Studies Collection at Mabee Library.
-Dedicated in 2010, the collection consists of novels, plays, collections of poetry and fiction, histories, biographies, memoirs, letters, scholarly articles, collected folklore, manuscripts and ephemera gathered over 40+ years of an abiding interest in all things Kansas.
-The Collection also contains materials pertinent to Averill's own career as a writer—manuscripts, correspondence, publicity materials, notes, etc.—and to his 30+ years at Washburn University.
-The Collection includes substantial materials from Wichita poet Irma Wassall.
+He helped to found and was the first director of the Washburn Center for Kansas Studies, and his most recent Center project is a Map of Kansas Literature.
+In 2010, Averill created the Thomas Fox Averill Kansas Studies Collection at Mabee Library.
 With the help of others, Averill created the Thomas Fox Averill Kansas Studies Collection Support Fund through the Washburn University Foundation (drop down menu next to amount shows the Collection).
 These donations help preserve, enhance, increase and publicize the Collection.

-Since its inception, Averill has been a series advisor and occasional scholar for Sunflower Journeys, produced by KTWU at Washburn University.
-Follow these links to view the segments on the Kansas Centennial and Home on the Range.
+Since its inception, Averill has been a series advisor and occasional scholar for Sunflower Journeys, produced by KTWU at Washburn University: view these segments on the Kansas Centennial and Home on the Range.